-The impact of shoreline protection and the defense of submerged lands is paramount to the continued quality of life for the Town of Palm Beach residents.
-Coastal management has broad implications from social, economic, and environmental issues as the Town of Palm Beach is a barrier island regulated and protected by federal, state, and local regulations.
+Shoreline protection and the defense of submerged lands is paramount to the continued quality of life for Town of Palm Beach residents.
+Coastal management has broad implications for social, economic, and environmental issues as the Town of Palm Beach is a barrier island regulated and protected by federal, state, and local regulations.